 - Blood oxygen level

-The results from the sleep study will help either provide a diagnoses or clarify what (if anything) may be causing concern related to your sleeping habits.
+The results from the sleep study will help either provide a diagnosis or clarify what, if anything, may be causing concern related to your sleeping habits.

 What is the Process of a Sleep Study?

 The following outlines the basic process of a sleep study:

 - You arrive at the facility in the late evening

 - You get ready for sleep and lie down in a private room

 - Sleep specialists hook you up to monitoring devices, adjusting them as needed

 - In the morning when you wake up you can shower and have a light, complimentary breakfast at our facility